isomerpages/moe-bendemeersec/_cca/Performing Arts/Concert Band.md

 #### About the Concert Band

-<p style="text-align:justify">The Bendemeer School Band meets twice a week, Mondays &amp;Thursdays, from 3 pm to 6 pm to train its band members.
-Besides learning the proper playing of the musical instruments, the band members were given the exposure and opportunity to lead their fellow bandmates too.
-Roles such as drum majors, band majors, quarter masters and librarians which are essential roles in a school band have actually developed in the members, responsibility, resilience and most importantly harmony which relates to their healthy interactions amongst the members. </p>
+<p style="text-align:justify">The Bendemeer School Band meets twice a week, Mondays &amp; Thursdays, from 3 pm to 6 pm to train its band members.
+Besides learning the proper playing of the musical instruments, the band members are given exposure and opportunity to lead their fellow bandmates too.
+Roles such as drum majors, band majors, quarter masters and librarians, essential roles in a school band, develops responsibility, resilience and most importantly harmony in our members. </p>

 <p style="text-align:justify">The Bendemeer School Band has also performed in school concerts and public performances such as the Limelight Series Concert organised by Esplanade.
-Performing for a live audience also teaches the band members to be confident, self-reliant and quick-thinking.
+Performing for a live audience also teaches the band members to be confident, self-reliant, and quick-thinking.
 Above all, playing for the school band has motivated them to cherish moments when they get to work as a team - playing together, growing together.</p>

 #### Reflection